The BEST First-Time Solo Female Backpacking Guide

 We can not control everything, but we can at least be smart and do the best we can about what we can control.

-I have a whole blog post on how to enjoy nightlife and parties as a solo female traveller, so check it out for more detailed information!
+I have a whole blog post on how to enjoy nightlife and parties as a solo female traveler, so check it out for more detailed information.

 Before you go, set some “check-in” rules with your friends and family.